Ecwid/ecwid-api-docs/includes/_extra_fields.md

 Check a basic example on the right.

-**Field display requirements**:
+### Extra field display requirements

+Extra fields will only be shown in an order details to customer and store admin if these conditions are met:

 - `title` is not empty
 - `value` is not empty
 - `orderDetailsDisplaySection` contains supported value: `shipping_info`, `billing_info`, `customer_info`, `order_comments`.
 More on this below

 <aside class='note'>
-    If `orderDetailsDisplaySection` contains an unsupported value, the field will still be saved to an order, but it will not be shown.
+    If 'orderDetailsDisplaySection' contains an unsupported value, the extra field will still be saved to an order, but it will not be shown in order details to merchant and customer.
 </aside>

 ## Customize extra fields